Top 9 Must-try Hoi An Street Foods in 2019

 Thai Le 3230 Views

 The super delicious cuisine of Hoi An is hard to resist, especially if you are a foreigner.
-This time, we will show you the most unforgettable street foods that you must-try while traveling to Vietnam.
+This time, we will show you the most unforgettable Hoi An street foods that you must-try while traveling to Vietnam in 2019.
 They may be cheap, but packing with top-class quality and fantastic emotions.

 1. Cao Lau

 This special dish is deemed to be the pride of Hoi An and equally or even more popular than Pho in the Central of Vietnam.
 It is a combination of different ingredients, flavors and cultures.

 The history of Cao Lau dates back to the 17th centuries when Nguyen Dynasty allows Asian traders such as China and Japan to open their markets in Hoi An.
 There were different theories about the origin of this food.
 Some said that it was stated from the Chinese, others assumed Cao Lau was just a variation of Japanese Udon.
 However, it is hard to confirm whether which one is true and the only fact remaining until today is that Cao Lau has become a symbol for the cuisine of the region.

 A "Mixing Dish"